ghowland/StatsInvalidWhenPopIsOne/README.md

 This is a logical essay to prove that all statistics are invalid when the population size is one.

-My assertion is that when the population size is one, all information is local information, and no external population statistical information can determine anything about this single unit of population.
+My assertion is that when the population size is one, only local information is valid, and no external population statistical values can determine anything about this single unit of population, because it is unique.

 Let's start with a problem example.